sel-ba/sel-ba/README.md

 <h1 align="left">Hi !
-I'm Souhaib an artificial intelligence engineering student at ENSIAS, and a part of 1337-cursus .</h1>
+I'm Souhaib an artificial intelligence engineering student at ENSIAS, and a student at 1337.</h1>

 ###